 Last year, the district matched 70 percent of applicants with one of their top three schools and 75 percent with a school somewhere on their list.

 There isn’t a good explanation as to why the district’s match rate is significantly higher this year.

 While the overall number of applications was down this year by nearly 20 percent, the number submitted for kindergarten and the ninth grade was roughly the same and the successful match rate was even higher.

-Ninety-three percent of kindergarten and ninth-grade applicants matched with one of their top three schools and 91 percent matched with a school further down on their list.
+Ninety-one percent of kindergarten and ninth-grade applicants matched with one of their top three schools and 93 percent matched with a school further down on their list.

 In Louisiana, public school enrollment dropped 2.3 percent during the pandemic, largely due to a decrease in PreK and kindergarten enrollment.

 While the district does not share early OneApp data at the individual grade level, the total number of kindergarten and ninth-grade applications being on par with past years suggests there hasn’t been a surge in kindergarten registrants so far.